 This GWMP has been prepared to fulfil all statutory requirements relating to groundwater management at the Wambo Coal Mine, including:

-- Relevant legislation, policies, guidelines and standards; - DA305-7-2003 Conditions of Consent (CoC); - Recommendations from the 2017 Independent Environmental Audit (Hansen Bailey, 2018); - Groundwater licence conditions; and - Mining Tenement and Exploration Licence Conditions.
+- Relevant legislation, policies, guidelines and standards; - DA305-7-2003 Conditions of Consent (CoC); and - Groundwater licence conditions.

 There are no conditions specific to groundwater management in WCPL's EPL 529 or DA177-8-2004.